An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Discussion and summary

 In this study, we have demonstrated an implicit, conservative PIC algorithm capable of stepping over gyration timescales in strongly magnetized regimes without apparent loss of accuracy and while conserving charge and energy exactly.
 The approach allows adjustment of the particle orbit timestep to the presence of boundaries, thus allowing a straightforward boundary treatment.
 Our implementation is for the time being electrostatic (which avoids complexities due to the presence of magnetization currents in the electromagnetic case \citep{brizard2016variational}), and considers a uniform magnetic field (which avoids the $\nabla B$ drift, and allows the use of a straightforward Crank-Nicolson integrator).
 Even in this reduced context, the results in this study are remarkable in that they demonstrate the ability of the AP PIC algorithm to produce orders-of-magnitude computational savings in strongly magnetized environments vs. the well-resolved subcycled method, without spoiling conservation properties or long-term accuracy.
 Key to the development of the method is the break-up of the particle orbit into substeps in which the particle velocity is considered constant.
 Substeps are determined so as to resolve electric-field length scales.
 These substeps may traverse an arbitrary number of cells, with the local charge and energy deposition to the crossed cells computed \emph{a posteriori}.
 If a particle hits a wall, we employ a simple second-order timestep estimator and apply a full-orbit treatment for that particle for that timestep.
 As a result of decoupling particle cell crossings (required for strict charge and energy conservation) from the actual orbit integration, orders of magnitude CPU speedups are realized (speedups of more than two orders of magnitude have been demonstrated for results of equivalent accuracy).
 It is important to note that the field solver is able to step over gyro-motion timescales (and associated Bernstein waves) without requiring the particles to resolve their gyro-motion.

 Future work will consider several directions.
-In the short term, we will extend the CN integrator to include $\nabla B$-drift corrections (as proposed in Ref. \citep{ricketson2020energy}) to allow for nontrivial magnetic field configurations, and we will extend the approach to the electromagnetic regime in which the magnetic field is determined self-consistently.
+In the short term, we will{} extend the CN integrator to include $\nabla B$-drift corrections (as proposed in Ref. \citep{ricketson2020energy}) to allow for nontrivial magnetic field configurations.
+In this case, the particle pushing can be done in a similar fashion as in this study, that is, a particle will be pushed in straight lines within sub-timesteps, with additional average forces and sub-timestep constraints related to the magnetic field gradient.
+Next, we will extend the approach to the electromagnetic regime in which the magnetic field is determined self-consistently.
+In this case, the effects of magnetization current need to be included.
 Longer-term, we will consider extending the AP orbit integrator to include finite-Larmor-radius effects.
+The challenge there will be to generalize the mover in Ref. \citep{ricketson2020energy} to the gyro-kinetic regime (for which $k\rho_{c}\sim\mathcal{O}(1)$, with $\rho_{c}$ the gyroradius and $k$ the characteristic inverse length scale), and incorporate it without losing charge and energy conservation in the implicit PIC framework.